-- 1) at least 80% of the fund's net assets are invested in the equities of companies that are positively aligned with the United Nations Sustainable Development Goals (as listed above). - 2) The minimum levels of sustainable investments with environmental and social objectives are 5% and 35% of the fund's net assets, respectively. - 3) The equity investment universe is actively reduced (i) by at least 20%, and (ii) by the number of companies not aligned with the sustainable development goals.
+- 1) At least 10% of the fund's net assets are invested in green, social or sustainable bonds, or sustainability-linked bonds, as well as in bonds issued by companies aligned with the Sustainable Development Goals taken into consideration by the management company. - 2) The minimum levels of sustainable investments with environmental and social objectives are 1% and 3% of the fund's net assets, respectively. - 3) The investment universe is actively reduced. - 4) ESG analysis is applied to at least 90% of securities. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?